devalevenkatesh/test-amazon-chime-sdk-react-components/README.md

 - Included the `LocalVideo` component and used `toggleVideo` function from `useLocalVideo()` hook to start as soon as the meeting session status goes to "succeeded".
 - On clicking leave button, we leave the meeting session.
 - Included `RemoteVideo` component to show remote video tile when an remote attendee joins the same meeting with video enabled.

+## remote-video-performance
+This app is testing `RemoteVideo` component memory leak testing.
+As soon as a remote attendee joins the meeting, videos are turned on for local and remote attendee, then 25 `RemoteVideo` components are mounted and un-mounted based on a timeout.
+The mount-un-mount cycle is rendered 5 times in a loop.

+> This is based on the `meeting-video-on-join` app.